bellons91/personal-tech-notes/general/CPU-bound operations.md

 ---
+tags:
+  - csharp
-tags: csharp, async
+  - async
+  - cpu
+  - performance
 ---

-# CPU-bound operations

 An example of CPU-bound code is such as performing an expensive calculation.

-For CPU-bound code, you await an operation that is started on a background thread with the Task.Run method.
+For CPU-bound code, you await an operation that is started on a background thread with the `Task.Run` method.

 For example, you can use